 When it comes to baby-led weaning, the best thing is that you don’t have to batch cook or spend a lot of time pureeing food.
 We started traditional diversification with my son at around six months but transitioned to baby-led weaning when he was seven months.
 It’s been a massive switch for us.
 I was amazed at how simple it was to prepare food for him and how easy it was to eat out.

 Steamers for BLW

-I have two types, and I equally love and use them, depending on what I am preparing.
+Probably many of you may prefer an electric steamer, but I am an old-school gal and loved the traditional ones.
+I used two types, and I equally love and use them, depending on what I am preparing.
 If you want something simple, that won’t take too much space.
 This Stainless Steel Steamer is the perfect option.
 Alternatively, you could use a Steamer pot set, and we had something similar to this one.

 I remember how much time I spent cutting food into thin slices for my son.
 Therefore I think a slicer will save you tons of time.
 Here’s one that works for cucumbers and carrots and one for apples, pears, and other fruits.